The Summer Palace — Imperial Garden of Perfect Combination of Natural Landscape and Artificial Buildings

 Tower of Buddhist Incense or Foxiang Ge and Hall of Dispelling Clouds or Paiyun Dian and other Building Complex of Summer Palace.

-Structural Designs Based on Legends.
+Structural Designs of the Summer Palace Based on Legends

 The Summer Palace mainly includes a big lake, three islands, a tall hill, and thousands of exquisite buildings.